-Besides seeing this from seeing this from rental property owners seeking our services, I also see this as I buy my own rental properties.
+Besides seeing this as the main reason rental property owners seek our services, I also see this as I buy rental properties.

-And I am always looking for discounted properties that my wife Lauri & I can buy.
+And I am always looking for discounted properties that my partner/wife Lauri & I can buy.

-Not to mention that we are always looking for discounted properties for our clients, who are also often very active investors using us to build their rental portfolios.
+Not to mention that we are always looking for discounted properties for our clients, who are also often very active investors that use us to build their rental portfolios.

-And our main source of discounted property that we find?
+And our main source where we find discounted property?